drewk2629/drewk2629/README.md

   and teams to collaborate with.
 As well a place of employment.
 - 🌱 I’m currently learning React on a more advanced scale.
 - 👯 I’m looking to collaborate on anything Front End or Back End.
-- 🤔 I’m looking for help with expanding the new and upcoming tech.
+- 🤔 I’m looking for help with expanding my knowledge on any new and upcoming tech.
 - 💬 Ask me about anything!
 I'm an open book.
-- 📫 How to reach me: You can reach me by email at drewk2629@gmail.com
+- 📫 How to reach me: You can reach me by email at drewk2629@gmail.com <br>
+  My LinkedIn profile is https://www.linkedin.com/in/drew-knoeller-885697225/
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love music.
 I've been a musician most of my life.